-In 2022, I will be releasing my story on nurses on the frontline and will begin a new collective story project.
+In January 2022, I released my story on nurses on the frontline and have begun planning a new collective story project.
 I am also a full-time student in the Master of Fine Arts program at California Institute of Integral Studies and a participant in the the second year of a program on Socially Engaged Buddhism through Upaya Zen Center in Santa Fe, New Mexico.

 Nurses on the Frontline